 The judgement has been called "delayed justice," but the sentences for those Union Carbide India officials charged have not brought peace or closure to the community of Bhopal, India.
 Around the world, the news of the sentences have only generated anger, recrimination and for many, an erosion in confidence that big business will ever look out for the rights of the little guy.
-A court in Bhopal, India sentenced eight people to two years of jail, reported the Indian Express.
-They must also each pay a fine of $2,100, said Common Dreams.
+A court in Bhopal, India sentenced eight people to two years of jail, reported the Indian Express

 The sentences have generated so much outrage because thousands of people died as a result of the accident while thousands of survivors live with the debilitating effects of exposure to the poisonous gas leak; compensation was slow to be distributed; and the factory still exists in Bhopal, decaying and contaminated with the chemicals that were present 25 years ago.